 There are usually not many complications that come from having crowns.
 You may have some temporary discomfort from the prep work done to get your tooth ready for the crown.
 Some sensitive teeth toothpaste or a topical relief gel will help.

 You may also feel like your crown is pushing into the gums.
 If this is the case, be sure to talk to your dentist who can do a little adjustment.
-Not only will this make the crown more comfortable, it can make it last longer as well.
+Not only will this make the crown more comfortable, but it can also make it last longer as well.

 If you have any sort of metal allergy, ask your dentist for a different type of material to be used in your dental crowns to avoid the reaction.